 On July 2, 2009, Diana Taurasi was arrested for driving under the influence.

-In 2009, Diana Taurasi was named Final Four MVP while playing for Spartak Moscow.
+In 2009, Diana Taurasi was named the Final Four MVP for EuroLeague.

-In the 2009 season, Diana Taurasi was named the WNBA MVP and led the Phoenix Mercury to their second WNBA championship, earning the WNBA Finals MVP award.
-She became the second player to win the scoring title, MVP award, WNBA Championship, and Finals MVP in the same season.
+In the 2009 season, Diana Taurasi was named the WNBA MVP and led the Phoenix Mercury to its second WNBA championship, winning the WNBA Finals MVP.
+She became the second player to win the scoring title, MVP award, a WNBA Championship, and Finals MVP in the same season.

 In the fall of 2009, Diana Taurasi was invited to the USA Basketball women's national team training camp.

-In 2010, Diana Taurasi was named Final Four MVP for the second consecutive year while playing for Spartak Moscow.
+In 2010, Diana Taurasi was named the Final Four MVP for EuroLeague for the second consecutive year.

 In 2010, Diana Taurasi was selected to participate at the FIBA World Championship.

-In 2010, Diana Taurasi won a gold medal at the FIBA World Cup as a member of the U.S. national team.
+In 2010, Diana Taurasi won a FIBA World Cup as a member of the U.S. national team.

 On February 16, 2011, Diana Taurasi was cleared of doping allegations after the test was found to be a false positive.

-In 2011, Diana Taurasi joined Galatasaray, a major team from Istanbul and Fenerbahçe's long-time rival, playing alongside WNBA stars.
+In 2011, Diana Taurasi joined Galatasaray, a major team from Istanbul.

 In 2011, Diana Taurasi was voted by fans as one of the WNBA's Top 15 Players of All Time.